 Monastery of Kipoureon

 The Monastery of Kipoureon in Kefalonia: The Monastery of Kipoureon is located in the peninsula of Paliki, 15 km from Lixouri.
-The location of this monastery is amazing, as it has been constructed on top of a rock, 90 metres above the sea.
+The location of this monastery is amazing, as it has been constructed on top of a rock, 90 meters above the sea.
 The view to the Ionian Sea and the wild coastline is magnificent, which makes it a sight worth visiting if you are in the area.

-The Monastery of Kipoureon was founded in the 17th century by the Archibishop of Paxi Chrysanthos Petropoulos.
-Its name literaly means monastery of the gardens due to the many gardens that the monks once cultivated to make their living.
+The Monastery of Kipoureon was founded in the 17th century by the Archbishop of Paxi Chrysanthos Petropoulos.
+Its name literally means monastery of the gardens due to the many gardens that the monks once cultivated to make their living.
 Today only one monk lives in the Monastery of Kipoureon, who welcomes visitors every day.
 Dedicated to the Holy Cross and the Annunciation of the Virgin, the monastery celebrates on March 25th and September 14th.
 Inside there is a wonderful collection of ecclesiastical relics and post-Byzantine icons.

 The natural surrounding of the monastery is lush green and comprises of pine trees and fir trees.
 From the yard, visitors can enjoy a wonderful sunset to the Ionian Sea.